oscillatingneutrino/Creditworthiness-Analysis/README.md

 ### Forecasting

 ### Clarifications
 The data that was used for this project contained missing information pertinent to the calculation of several variables; as such, the sample results provided displays multiple NULL values.
+For this example, whenever a NULL value is encountered, it is treated as 0.

 ### References